graphql/graphiql/packages/monaco-graphql/README.md

 If you want to pass a custom parser and/or schema fetching module, it is supported, however the setup is a bit more complicated.

+You can add any `LanguageServiceConfig` configuration options you like here to `languageConfig` as below.

 This is because we can't pass non-static configuration to the existing worker programatically, so you must import these and build the worker custom with those functions.
 Part of the (worthwile) cost of crossing runtimes!

 you'll want to create your own `mygraphql.worker.ts` file, and add your custom config such as `schemaLoader` to `createData`: